Featured in...

 Sachin Sugathan – Consumer Action Group

-So how do I actually set up a temporary repayment plan?
+So how do I actually set it up?

 Setting up the plan involves a few simple steps.